opendcs/opendcs/docs/source/start-decoding.rst

 convey how the time can be extracted from the message.
 The following example adds a time operations following a date operation.

-There are some banked time formats for when the field type is 'T' and when the data type is 'A' (ASCII).
+There are some standard time formats for when the field type is 'T' and when the data type is 'A' (ASCII).
 These formats are outlined in the table below.
-Alternatively, a user could decode the time components individually ( ie hour, min, sec, AM/PM).
+Alternatively, a user could decode the time components individually (ie hour, min, sec, AM/PM).
 There are also two optional parameters for the field TIME.
 The 'sensor #' and 'E' parameter signify that the time recorded is an event.
 When DECODES encounters a field description for a time and it has a sensor number and 'E'